rcompos/capi-clusters/README.md

 # capi-clusters

-Cluster-API Kubernetes cluster helm charts.
+Deploy Kubernetes clusters with Cluster-API using Helm charts and ArgoCD.

 ## Overview

-Deploy Kubernetes clusters in multiple clouds with Cluster-API.
-This process was performed on MacOS.
-Kubernetes clusters will be deployed to AWS, GCP and Azure.
+Deploy Kubernetes clusters in multiple clouds or on-prem with Cluster-API and ArgoCD using Helm charts.

+Kubernetes cluster example Helm charts are included for AWS, GCP, Azure and Docker.

 The first few steps are documented in the [Cluster-API quickstart](https://cluster-api.sigs.k8s.io/user/quick-start.html).
 This includes required software and cloud credentials setup.

 Kubernetes clusters can be deployed from command-line or using ArgoCD and Helm charts.

-___Warning: After creating clusters for a demo or to experiment, remember to shut them all down.
+___IMPORTANT: After creating clusters for a demo or to experiment, remember to shut them all down.
 See the clean-up section at then end.___

 ## Requirements

 ### Local

+This process was tested with a management cluster running locally on MacOS.
+Other operating systems will need to adjust (i.e. change brew commands to apt).

 * MacOS (modifications required for other OS's)
 * kubectl